Lena-Beust/P2Pconversation/README.md

-_HES-SO MASTER - Computer Science - Semester 8_
+_HES-SO MASTER - Computer Science - 2026_

 A peer-to-peer chat system, with simple direct conversations (2 persons).
 The interface will be a simple interactive CLI.